hirosystems/stacks.js/packages/did-resolver/docs/DID_Method_Spec.md

 # 1. System Overview

-The Blockstack DID method is specified as part of its [decentralized naming system](https://docs.stacks.co/build-apps/references/bns) (*BNS*).
-Each Blockstack name has one corresponding DIDs, and each Blockstack DID corresponds to exactly one name -- even if the name was revoked by its owner or expired.
+The Stacks DID method is specified as part of its [decentralized naming system](https://docs.stacks.co/build-apps/references/bns) (*BNS*).
+Each Stacks name has one corresponding DIDs, and each Stacks DID corresponds to exactly one name -- even if the name was revoked by its owner or expired.

-Blockstack is unique among decentralized identity systems in that it is *not* anchored to a specific blockchain or DLT implementation.
+Stacks is unique among decentralized identity systems in that it is *not* anchored to a specific blockchain or DLT implementation.
 The system is designed from the ground up to be portable, and has already been live-migrated from the Namecoin blockchain to the Bitcoin blockchain.
-The operational ethos of Blockstack is to leverage the must secure blockchain at all times -- that is, the one that is considered hardest to attack.
+The operational ethos of Stacks is to leverage the must secure blockchain at all times -- that is, the one that is considered hardest to attack.

-The Blockstack naming system and the derived DIDs transcend the underlying blockchain, and will continue to resolve to DID documents even if the system migrates to a new blockchain in the future.
+The Stacks naming system and the derived DIDs transcend the underlying blockchain, and will continue to resolve to DID documents even if the system migrates to a new blockchain in the future.

 ## 1.1 DID Lifecycle

-Understanding how Blockstack DIDs operate requires understanding how Blockstack names operate.
-Fundamentally, a Blockstack DID is defined as a pointer to a *BNS name registered by an address*.
-The lifecycle of a Blockstack DID is therefore tied to the lifecycle of it's underlying BNS name.
+Understanding how Stacks DIDs operate requires understanding how the Stacks naming layer operates.
+Fundamentally, a Stacks DID is defined as a pointer to a *BNS name registered by an address*.
+The lifecycle of a Stacks DID is therefore tied to the lifecycle of it's underlying BNS name.

-The Blockstack naming system differentiates between two types of names (and by extension, two types of resulting DIDs), *on-chain* and *off-chain* (elaborated on in the following subsections).
+The Stacks naming system differentiates between two types of names (and by extension, two types of resulting DIDs), *on-chain* and *off-chain* (elaborated on in the following subsections).
 Both on-chain and off-chain names (as well as the resulting DIDs) can be resolved to a set of singing keys, as well as additional metadata, using the BNS smart contract, and the Gaia storage network, as outlined in section [3.2](#32-resolving-a-stacks-did).

 ## 1.2 On-chain DIDs